kaiforward/Project3GI/README.md

 application = get_wsgi_application()
 application = DjangoWhiteNoise(application)
 ```
-This wraps the application in a whitenoise function which allows it to acess the staticfiles and serve them.
+This wraps the application in whitenoise which allows it to serve your static files.

-Last but not least we have to remove our DISABLE_COLLECTSTATIC command from heroku by either going to the ConfigVars on heroku and remove it, or input the following command:
+Last but not least is to remove the DISABLE_COLLECTSTATIC command from heroku by either going to the ConfigVars on heroku and remove it, or input the following command:
 ```
 heroku config:unset DISABLE_COLLECTSTATIC=1 --app YOUR_HEROKU_APP
 ```